rob040/LEDmatrixClock/lib/ESP_WiFiManager_Lite/README.md

 New recent features:

 - **MultiWiFi** feature for configuring/auto(re)connecting **ESP32/ESP8266 WiFi** to the available MultiWiFi APs at runtime.
-- **Multi/DoubleDetectDetector** feature to force Config Portal when multi/double reset is detected within predetermined time, default 10s.
+- **MultiDetectDetector** (MRD) feature to force Config Portal when double or multi resets are detected within predetermined time, default 10s.
 - **Powerful-yet-simple-to-use feature to enable adding dynamic custom parameters** from sketch and input using the same Config Portal.
 Config Portal will be auto-adjusted to match the number of dynamic parameters.
 - Optional default **Credentials as well as Dynamic parameters to be optionally autoloaded into Config Portal** to use or change instead of manually input.
 - Dynamic custom parameters to be saved **automatically in non-volatile memory, such as LittleFS, SPIFFS or EEPROM.**.